-GOVERNOR’S OFFICE NEWS RELEASE: Hawaii State Department of Health completes more than 10,000 inspections of food service establishmentsPosted on Dec 14, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Hawaii State Department of Health completes more than 10,000 inspections of food service establishmentsPosted on Dec 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Consumers can have greater peace of mind this holiday season.
 The Hawaii State Department of Health (DOH) Sanitation Branch, which launched inspections of food establishments with a color-coded placard system in July 2014, recently completed inspections of virtually all of Hawaii’s more than 10,000 food establishments statewide to ensure they are in compliance with the rules of the state’s food safety code.